What is Wealthsimple and How Does it Actually Work? | Wealthsimple

 What is Wealthsimple and How Does it Actually Work?

-Dave Nugent, Wealthsimple’s head of investments and resident financial-advice giver, answers your burning (but totally practical) questions about smart investing.
+Toby Triebel, Wealthsimple’s CEO of Europe, answers your burning (but totally practical) questions about smart investing.

-I still don’t really understand what Wealthsimple is.
-So let’s start with: What the heck do you do?
+I don’t completely understand what Wealthsimple is.
+So let’s start with: What do you guys do?

 It's pretty simple.
-We're an online investment manager.
-We help people build smart portfolios and we give them advice about how to achieve their financial goals— whether that's saving to buy a home, paying down debt, or investing for retirement.
-One of our innovations is that we've made the process incredibly easy — it should take about five minutes.
-You sign up online, answer a few questions that will help us figure out the best investment strategy for you — how soon you will need your money, your tolerance for risk, etc. Then you transfer money into your new Wealthsimple account, and we use that money to buy a diversified mix of low-fee ETFs optimized for your situation.
-We manage those investments for you as well, reinvesting to make sure you stay optimally diversified as the value of your investments changes.
-Human touch is really important to us, so we have a team of advisors who can walk you through it all over the phone, if that’s more appealing than doing it online.
+We're a digital investment manager.
+We help people build smart portfolios and we give them advice about how to achieve their financial goals — whether that's saving to buy a home, paying down debt, or investing for retirement.
+One of our innovations is that we've made the process incredibly easy — signing up and building a personalised portfolio should take about five minutes.
+You sign up online, answer a few questions that will help us assess the best investment strategy for you — how soon you will need your money, your tolerance for risk, etc. Then you transfer money into your new Wealthsimple account, and we use that money to buy a diversified mix of passive funds optimised for your situation.
+We manage those investments for you as well, rebalancing your account to make sure you stay perfectly diversified as the value of your investments change.
+Human touch is really important to us, so we have a team of investment advisers who can walk you through it all over the phone, if that’s more appealing than doing it online.

 Does the company have a general philosophy when it comes to investing?

-Yes, we advocate a passive approach to investing.
-Which means that you, the investor, set an asset mix—do you want to be in riskier investments that could give you a higher return or is stability more important for your goals?—and then watch as your investments grow with the broader market.
-The vast majority of research shows that hiring someone to pick stocks, which is what a mutual fund does, is not only more expensive (that person collects a management fee) but less effective than buying funds that track entire sectors of the market.
+Yes, we advocate what's called a passive approach to investing.
+Which means that you, the investor, help determine an investment profile for yourself — do you want to be in riskier investments that could give you a higher return or is stability more important for your goals? — then we invest your money in the right mix of assets and you watch as your investments grow with the broader market.
+Why do we believe this is the best way to do it?
+The vast majority of research shows that hiring someone to pick stocks, which is what a an actively managed fund does, is not only more expensive (that person collects a management fee) but less effective than buying funds that track entire sectors of the market.
 We can get more into this later if you want.

 I’ve seen you described as a “robo advisor.”
+What does that mean?
 Do you have robots?
-How many are there?
-Are they bent on destroying humanity?
-I’m suspicious.

 “Robo-advisor” is a term that was coined by the U.S. media to describe an investment strategy with minimal human interaction.
-We don't love the term at Wealthsimple, because we're people.
-Some people equate the term “robo-advisors” with flash trading because they've read the Michael Lewis book Flash Boys— that has nothing to do with the nature of our business.
-At the same time, we do use technology to help build your portfolio because, historically, it's way more effective than having a human being picking stocks.
-We think of ourselves as combining the human element with technology.
+We don't love the term at Wealthsimple, because we're human beings, not robots.
+Some people equate the term “robo-advisors” with high-frequency or flash trading because they've read the Michael Lewis book Flash Boys — that has nothing to do with the nature of our business.
+At the same time, we do use technology to help build your portfolio because, historically, it's far more effective than having a human being picking stocks.
+We think of ourselves as the perfect combination of people and technology.
 The algorithms behind our trading philosophy are designed by really smart human beings.
-And then the technology takes over and removes all the biases that human behavior can bring in.
+And the technology takes over and removes all the biases that human behaviour can bring in.
 We design the system based on what works, and then we automate the decisions because computers can keep a much cooler head than humans can when money is involved.
 Emotion is the enemy of smart investing.

 And of course we also have humans to speak with when you want to, whether you’d like to change your investment goals or just ask a question.